calekochenour/remote-sensing-textbook/_sources/04-intermediate/chapter19-image-region-statistics.md

-# Chapter 18: Image Region Statistics
+# Chapter 19: Image Region Statistics

+This chapter provides a workflow to create image statistics for an Ecoregion in United States High Plains.
+The full GEE code can be found [here](https://code.earthengine.google.com/4a49cb6c5267aeadb42846b7d2380997).

 Workflow: